-KPI Target Target

-2020-21 2021-22 and beyond

-On an average annual basis, the ATSB will be Projecting 90 active Projections to be

-conducting around twice the number of investigations. revised annually based

-investigations as it has available on known full time
+KPI Target 2021-22 Target 2022-23 and beyond l On an average annual basis, the Projecting 90 active Projections to be revised ATSB will be conducting around investigations annually based on known full twice the number of investigations time equivalent investigators. as it has available investigators.

-investigators. equivalent

-investigators.